-- A material breach of the agreement that is neither waived nor remedied within a reasonable period of time after notice by the non-breaching party (the remedy period can vary according to the parties' agreement).
+- A material breach of contract that is not waived nor remedied within a reasonable period of time after notice by the non-breaching party (the remedy period can vary according to the parties' agreement).
 This termination right can also address minor but recurring breaches.

 - A party's insolvency, including, without limitation:

 - a petition or proceeding in:

 - bankruptcy;

 - receivership;

 - liquidation.

 - assignment for the benefit of creditors.